mattvenn/piffin/reaction_timer/lesson-2-handout.md

 # Logging into the Pi and starting Idle

-You should see a black screen full of white text that ends with `raspberrypi login:` The username and password are all lower case:
+After the Pi has been plugged together and turned on, you should see a black screen full of white text that ends with `raspberrypi login:`
+The username and password are all lower case:

 * username: `pi`
 * password: `raspberry`

-While typing the password you won't see any characters appearing.
+While typing the password you won't see any characters appearing, this is to stop people from knowing how long your password is.

-After logging in, start the GUI by typing `startx`.
+After logging in, start the [GUI](../glossary.html#gui) by typing `startx`.
 Then double click on the Idle icon on the desktop.

 # Simple LED